 If going to and from Palermo on a city bus, you’ll most likely pass through Plaza Italia, where main avenues Las Heras and Sarmiento merge into Av.
 Santa Fe.

-Though Santa Fe is usually groaning with traffic, the lovely Botanical Garden, opened in 1898, offers a good escape from the bustle outside the gates.
+Debuted in 1898, the beautifully landscaped gardens are a good escape from the bustle outside the gates.

-Here the resident cats doze in the sun alongside stunning art nouveau greenhouses.
+Here the resident cats doze in the sun alongside five stunning art nouveau greenhouses showcasing tropical and subtropical plants.

 Though picnicking is not allowed, its several grassy lawns are often filled with people sharing mate, the traditional herbal infusion of the Río de la Plata.

-It’s hard to believe now, but the Jardín Botanico used to be jokingly referred to as ‘Gatonico’ (Gato=cat) because there were hundreds of well-fed cats in the park.
+It’s hard to believe now, but the Jardín Botanico used to be jokingly called ‘Gatonico’ (Gato=cat) because there were hundreds of well-fed cats in the park.

 Palermo Viejo

-Though the majority of artists have long since decamped to cheaper environs like La Boca or Boedo, playful murals and stenciled graffiti still abound, lending these two mini-neighborhoods some whimsical appeal.
+Though the majority of artists have long since decamped to cheaper environs like Almagro bordering this neighbohood on the south or La Boca, playful murals and stenciled graffiti still abound, lending these two mini-neighborhoods some whimsical appeal.

 A random stroll might lead you to a corner painted with orange and yellow aliens, interlocking triangles and blue angels, right next door to a fancy restaurant.